 Simulation in surgical education is becoming more prevalent in the literature, with the value of wet lab simulation in early stages of training clearly demonstrated and cadaveric simulation for more advanced procedures.
 There is currently a focus on animal rather than cadaveric simulation, possibly due to cost and ethical considerations.
-However, new techniques in embalming such as the Thiel method is improving the utility of cadaveric simulation.
-Studies are also predominately of a low level of evidence with higher level evidence, especially randomised controlled studies, needed to determine the most efficacious method of simulation.
+However, new techniques in embalming, such as the Thiel method, are improving the utility of cadaveric simulation.
+Studies are also predominately of a low LoE with higher LoE, especially randomized controlled studies, needed to determine the most effective method of simulation.